Operation Anaconda: Fate of Roberts

 It is not certain whether the sailor died immediately or was killed by opposing soldiers.
 There is a possibility that Roberts was captured by the al Qaeda fighters, and executed later with a single shot to the back of the head (One of the feeds showed a group of 8-10 fighters huddling around what appeared to be a body; both GRIM 32 and MAKO 30 noted that an IR strobe was active, a video feed showed the fighters passing the IR strobe around).
 This report has not been confirmed.
-Maj.
-Gen. Frank Hagenbeck did confirm that al-Qaeda fighters were seen (on live video feed from a Predator drone orbiting the firefight) chasing Roberts, and later dragging his body away from the spot where he fell.
+Major General Frank Hagenbeck did confirm that al-Qaeda fighters were seen (on live video feed from a Predator drone orbiting the firefight) chasing Roberts, and later dragging his body away from the spot where he fell.
 Another feed from the same Predator showed a puff of heat [from a rifle] and the indistinct figure in front of it fall.
 Also, the quick-reaction soldiers reported fighters wearing Robert's gear and finding "a helmet with a bullet hole in it, [from which] it was clear the last person [Roberts] to wear it had been shot in the head."
-Predator drone footage also shows the possibility that TSgt.
-John Chapman was alive and fighting on the peak after the SEALs left rather than being killed outright as thought by Mako 30.
-Chapman was seen fighting in a bunker against multiple enemies before stepping into the open and braving enemy small arms fire one last time to allow the QRF helicopter a bit of breathing room.
+Predator drone footage analyzed in 2016 with new technology showed Technical Sergeant Chapman was alive and fighting on the peak after being left by the SEALs, rather than being killed outright as thought by Mako 30.
+Chapman was seen fighting in a bunker against multiple enemies before stepping into the open and braving enemy small arms fire one last time to allow the quick reaction force helicopter a bit of breathing room.

-A paper written by Col. Andrew Milani (Former commander of the 160th Special Operations Aviation Regiment) and Dr. Stephen D. Biddle entitled "Pitfalls of Technology: A Case Study of the battle of Takur Ghar" noted that the Predator was on station 90 minutes after Roberts had fallen; the images that were shot before the Predator had arrived were shot by GRIM-32's Infrared Cameras. although this has not been confirmed by commanders.
+A paper written by Andrew Milani (Former commander of the 160th Special Operations Aviation Regiment) and Dr. Stephen D. Biddle entitled "Pitfalls of Technology: A Case Study of the battle of Takur Ghar" noted that the Predator was on station 90 minutes after Roberts had fallen; the images that were shot before the Predator had arrived were shot by GRIM-32's Infrared Cameras. although this has not been confirmed by commanders.

+5 March 2002

+The last remaining AFO team in the Shah-i-Kot Valley was Team Juliet.
+They investigated a cave and building complex at the eastern end of the pass.
+The area had been targeted by multiple air strikes, including a thermobaric bomb that had destroyed the cave on the day of the operation's start.
+Team Juliet used their ATVs to conduct a passage of lines with the TF Rakkasan elements.
+They then boarded their Chinook and flew back to Gardez, meaning that every AFO team had now left the valley.

+Plans were put in motion to bring in fresh troops for the clearing of the Shah-i-Kot valley, such as troops of the 4th Battalion, 31st Infantry Regiment and allied Canadian troops.
+However, there was very little fighting after the events at Takur Ghar, and the U.S. commanders simply chose to take a passive approach and allow the surrounding fires to eliminate the enemy forces.